 - Bathing pool – it’s almost always hot at our sanctuaries.
 Like most of us, bear’s love a swim in hot weather.
 If you can raise the funds for the materials, we’ll build a pool: AUD$700

 - Climbing tower – bears are expert climbers and love to clamber up and down trees and towers.
 Climbing towers provide them exercise and challenges their clever brains when we hide food for them on the towers: AUD$1000

-SOLE SPONSORSHIP of a bear - Create a VERY SPECIAL BOND and NAME YOUR OWN BEAR.
+BEAR ADOPTION - Create a VERY SPECIAL BOND and NAME YOUR OWN BEAR.
 Become the foster parent of one of our unnamed rescued bears.
-You'll develop a special relationship with a bear, learn about the history of their rescue & get regular updates.
-We expect sole sponsors to commit to a LONG TERM RELATIONSHIP with their bear so this is better for those who wish to set up an annual fund raiser: AUD$3,000 PER YEAR
+You'll develop a special relationship with your fur-child, learn about their history & rescue & get regular updates.
+We expect adoptive parents to commit to a LONG TERM RELATIONSHIP with their bear so this is better for those who wish to run an annual fund raiser: AUD$3,000 PER YEAR

 Once you’ve decided on a goal, you’ll need to choose how you will raise the funds.
 Here are some suggestions:

 Step 2: Choose the fundraiser that best suits you and your fundraising goal

 ONLINE FUNDRAISING The simplest way to ask friends, family or colleagues to sponsor you is to set up an online fundraising page.
 Online fundraising saves time as you don’t have to collect donations.